infocyph/LocalDock/README.md

   - Certificate(s) will be generated directly inside the `configuration/ssl` directory
   - usage: `cert site1.internal site2.com *.site3.com .....`

-In windows, it is recommended to use [cmder terminal](https://github.com/cmderdev/cmder) for better experience.
+In windows, it is recommended to use [cmder terminal](https://github.com/cmderdev/cmder) or git-bash for better experience.

 ## Server Tools
 Well, you can use these tools to help you out.
 We have created a list of them below.
 These tools can help you do several things.